 Areas of rapid change

-Most of ADAP’s areas of intervention are those of the last “frontiers” of resource extraction processes.
-Once these extraction processes develop, they lead to rapid changes at the local level, against which community actors are often ill-prepared.
-In this sense, ADAP views its partnerships as long-term relationships with local partners.
-Ideally it does not necessarily see an end in the sense of disengagement, but rather more of a transformation in the support relationship, from a driving role at its inception to a role corresponding more to an ability to respond to increasingly specific needs formulated by its partners.
+Most of ADAP’s intervention areas are those on the last “frontiers” with resource extraction processes.
+Once these extraction processes develop, they lead to rapid changes at the local level, for which community actors are often ill-prepared.
+In this sense, ADAP views its partnerships with local partners as long-term relationships.
+ADAP envisions not disengagement at the end of a support program, but rather a transformation in the support relationship.
+From a driving role at its inception to a more responsive role when its partners express more and more specific needs.

-Finally, ADAP is increasingly involved in advocacy processes for the benefit of its local partners, supporting their networking at the national and international level and promoting their inclusion in civil society networks committed to defending the rights of communities.
+ADAP becomes progressively involved in the advocacy of its local partners.
+It supports their networking at the national and international level and promotes their inclusion in civil society networks that are committed to defending communities’ rights.

-With regards to Burkina Faso, ADAP participated with several other donors in the analysis of the experience supporting the establishment of community-resource management zones called Zones Villageoises d’ Intérêt Cynégétique (ZOVIC).
-From a project initiated in a village in the rural outskirts of Fada Ngourma, the project spread to all the peripheries of protected areas in eastern Burkina Faso, and the local partner AFAUDEB has experienced considerable growth, succeeding in obtaining substantial funding from various other donors (IUCN, FFEM, EU, FARM Africa, etc.).
-In addition to this joint analysis ADAP is also conducting its own analysis process, the results of which should be available in 2018.
+The project spread from one village in the rural outskirts of Fada Ngourma, to all the peripheries of protected areas in eastern Burkina Faso.
+Our local partner AFAUDEB has experienced considerable growth, securing substantial funding from various other donors (IUCN, FFEM, EU, FARM Africa, etc.).
+In addition to this joint analysis, ADAP conducted its own analysis, of which the results were published in 2020.